-The PWM controller is more complex than the older mechanical style of controller but has no moving parts to break.
-It is best suited to less complex solar installations where the nominal voltage is matched to the nominal voltage of the battery bank.
+The PWM controller is more complex than the older mechanical style of regulator but has no moving parts to break.
+It is best suited to less complex installations where the nominal voltage is matched to the nominal voltage of the battery bank.
 PWM controllers are limited in the level of DC amps they can work with.

 MAXIMUM POWER POINT TRACKING (MPPT)

-The most recent of the solar controllers is the MPPT and has a major advantage over previous versions of controllers in that they are able to convert excess voltage into amps.
+The most recent of the solar controllers is the MPPT and has a major advantage over previous versions of regulators in that they are able to convert excess voltage into amps.
 Hold that thought, we’ll explain further.

 In most RVs and vehicles, we are using 12V batteries, but the solar panels we use can deliver far more voltage than 12V.
 This is where the MPPT performs its magic as it converts excess voltage to amps and thereby reducing the amount of time it takes to charge our batteries.
 When optimal solar input is often limited, reducing the amount of time to charge the batteries is extremely important.

 With PWM controllers, the voltage in the cables between solar panels and PWM controller typically needs to be 18V.
-There can be considerable power loss with lower voltage in the cables between solar panel and controller.
+There can be considerable power loss with lower voltage in the cables between the solar panel and controller.
 An MPPT accepts much higher voltage from the solar panels which in turn reduces the amount of power loss in the cables.

 This is another good reason for ensuring good quality thick cables are used from your solar panels.
 Any excess voltage received by the MPPT is converted to additional amps making the MPPT much more efficient at converting available energy to usable charge for the 12-volt batteries.